iriven/SYMClone/README.md

 # SYMClone
-EMC Symmetrix Device Cloner Tool written in bash
+A Symmetrix Device Cloneer Tool for EMC VMAX Storage Array (written in bash)